uday7027/ecommerce-microservices/README.md

 * Service discovery using Eureka
 * API Gateway for routing requests
 * Inter-service communication using OpenFeign
+* Event-driven communication using Apache Kafka
+* Notification service for order events
 * Separate PostgreSQL database for each service
 * Dockerized services and databases using Docker Compose